 Length: 26-29cm Wingspan: 55cm Weight: 400g Average Lifespan: 18 years

-Classified in the UK as an Amber List species under the Birds of Conservation Concern review.
+Classified in the UK as a Red List species under the Birds of Conservation Concern review.

 Nests on cliffs and islands at scattered locations around the coast of Scotland, northern England, south-west England and Wales.

 The puffin is also known as the ‘sea parrot’ due to its brightly coloured bill.
 Part of their breeding plumage, this bill is shed in winter.
 It is serrated to hold fish in place; one puffin was recorded having 83 small sandeels in its bill!